OJB-Quantum/Linguistics-of-Science/README.md

 • A new discovery tends to show its face beginning with the phrase "unless...".

-• "Much less information is, however, available on..."
+• "Much less information is, however, available on..." can be used to express acknowledgement of limited information about a topic or sub-tropic.

+• When displaying images of objects, be sure to draw a scale bar using a reference of known distances near the object(s) being shown.